 “My position on Iraq proved particularly controversial with some of my readers, since my support for the war was not based on the belief that Saddam Hussein had any weapons of mass destruction that could threaten us, nor was it based on any affection for President Bush’s other policies,” Friedman recalled.
 “It was based on my conviction that, in the wake of 9/11, we needed to find a way to partner with Arabs and Muslims in the heart of the Arab world to build a different kind of politics and governance there—a more democratic framework that would give Arabs and Muslims a real voice and say in their future and the sense of dignity and ownership that is the only basis for healthy societies.
 It was the liberal case for the war.
 In the run-up to the war, I often cited the maxim that ‘In the history of the world no one has ever washed a rented car.’
 For centuries Arabs have been renting their countries from foreign powers, kings, and military dictators, and that has been a key reason for the rampant anger, frustration, and economic underdevelopment of their world.
 I felt it was crucial after 9/11 to see if in one country, in the very heart of the Arab-Muslim world, we could partner with the people to try to build a self-governing society and a consensual government.
 Without those things, the pathologies that produced 9/11—the witches’ brew of dictatorship, religious obscurantism, unemployment, and humiliation of people who felt voiceless and left behind by modernity—would just keep threatening this region and the world.

 “Nothing has pained me more than to see that the costs of that conflict—which I warned would be very high—have been staggering,” Friedman added.
 “At times the war was grotesquely mismanaged by the Bush administration, which brought too few troops and too little knowledge of Iraqi society to this giant task of nation-building.
 Only the combination of the Iraqi tribal awakening and the U.S. military surge managed to bring it back from the brink.
 Iraq’s final chapter has not been written.
 If Iraqis can produce a self-sustaining democracy in the heart of the Arab world—one based on an unprecedented social contract between Sunnis, Shiites, and Kurds—it could over time have a very positive impact on a region barren of democratic government.
 If that happens, the Iraqis, Americans, Brits, and other allies, who have paid a huge price for this endeavor, will at least be able to say it produced something decent and better in Iraq.
 If, however, Iraqis can’t come together and seize this moment, it will all have been for naught—a huge lost opportunity for them and us.
 I continue to root for Iraqis to succeed, in the hope that real liberty, rule of law, and consensual government will take root in the heart of the Arab-Muslim world but up to now nothing that has happened in Iraq as a result of our intervention could be said to justify the huge human and financial costs that Iraqis, Americans and others have paid – and for that I have nothing but regrets for supporting this huge intervention.
 After 9/11 I was in a hurry to change the Arab world, to see democracy and pluralism take root there as an antidote to political and religious extremism.
 I hitch hiked on George W. Bush’s war to promote that democracy.
 It didn’t work.
 It had to come from within Iraq and from within Iraqis.
 And while many Iraqis shared that aspiration – and many Arabs as we would see with the Arab spring – the forces for democracy and pluralism up to now have proven to be just too weak compared to those for sectarianism, revenge – or just stability at any price.
-You should never be in hurry on behalf of another people – one of the many lessons I took away from Iraq.’’
-The takeover of large chunks of Sunni central Iraq and Syria in 2014 by jihadist militiamen makes the chances of a decent ending in either place even more remote.”
+You should never be in hurry on behalf of another people – one of the many lessons I took away from Iraq.”

-Friedman’s belief that the Arab world is capable of, in need of and desirous of consensual, pluralistic government has proven at best premature in Iraq.
-It did, though, help him see the “Arab Spring ” coming, before it actually erupted in Tunisia in December 2010.
+Friedman’s belief that the Arab world is capable of, in need of and desirous of political pluralism, gender pluralism, religious pluralism, education pluralism and economic pluralism has proven at best premature in Iraq, and many other countries, it did, though, help him see the “Arab Spring ” coming, before it actually erupted in Tunisia in December 2010.
 On Oct.
-23, 2010, Friedman appeared on the Israeli television news show, Meet the Press, where he shared the following prediction with Israeli viewers: “This is how I look at the Middle East today — I look at it as a region that is [experiencing] a huge population youth bulge growing up in Egypt, Saudi Arabia, Syria, Jordan.
+23, 2010, Friedman appeared on the Israeli television news show, Meet the Press, where he shared the following prediction with Israeli viewers: “This is how I look at the Middle East today—I look at it as a region that is [experiencing] a huge population youth bulge growing up in Egypt, Saudi Arabia, Syria, Jordan.
 I see it as a region, because of oil, that is falling behind every global trend.
 I think the Arab Middle East is heading for some very significant social and political explosions.
 That the last 50 years are not going to look like the previous 50 years, as this Facebook generation of Arabs grows up, looks for jobs and seeks political expression.
-In this kind of Middle East I would love to see Israel behind a wall — as all these things go on — but a wall mutually recognized by Israelis and Palestinians.
-I think there is going to be turmoil around Israel, that’s how I see the region .”
+In this kind of Middle East I would love to see Israel behind a wall—as all these things go on—but a wall mutually recognized by Israelis and Palestinians.
+I think there is going to be turmoil around Israel, that’s how I see the region.”

 After spending a great deal of time in the Middle East in the years after 9/11, Friedman decided to do some reporting elsewhere, particularly India.
 He traveled there in February 2004 to do a documentary for the Discovery-Times channel called, “The Other Side of Outsourcing.”
 In the making of that documentary I realized that that while I had been sleeping – or rather, while I had been off covering the post-9/11 world, something really big had happened in the globalization story that I first documented in “The Lexus and the Olive Tree.”
 I felt I really needed to update my own intellectual operating system and software to reflect that change.
 In April 2005, FSG published his fourth book, The World Is Flat: A Brief History of the Twenty-first Century.
 The book became a #1 New York Times bestseller and received the inaugural Financial Times/Goldman Sachs Business Book of the Year Award in November 2005.
 A revised and expanded edition was published in hardcover in 2006 and a Release 3.0 paperback edition in 2007.
 The World Is Flat has sold more than 4 million copies in thirty-seven languages.